alexgr0401/spring-data-tacos/README.md

 - Cassandra
 - MongoDB

-Uses Thymeleaf template and Spring Boot framework.
+Using Thymeleaf template and Spring Boot framework.